imagej/pyimagej/doc/Initialization.md

 #### Newest available version

-If you want to launch the newest available release version of ImageJ:
+If you want to launch the newest available release version of ImageJ2:

 ```python
 import imagej